upenn-libraries/discovery-app/README.md

 - Run `bundle exec rake db:migrate` to initialize the database.
-You'll also have run this again whenever you pull code that includes new migrations (if you forget, it's fine; Rails will refuse to serve requests if you have migrations that aren't loaded yet.)
+You'll also have run this again whenever you pull code that includes new migrations (if you forget, Rails will raise an exception when serving requests because there are unloaded migrations.)

 - Install Solr with [solrplugins](https://github.com/upenn-libraries/solrplugins).
 The following line should be added